-- Paraphrasing or rewording another's work without acknowledging the source. - Copying directly from a source (verbal, print, or electronic) without acknowledging the source with appropriate quotation marks or citations. - Borrowing, buying or downloading a paper from the internet and submitting it as your own. - Submitting another person's paper as your own.
+- 1. Paraphrasing or rewording another's work without acknowledging the source. - 2.
+Copying directly from a source (verbal, print, or electronic) without acknowledging the source with appropriate quotation marks or citations. - 3.
+Borrowing, buying or downloading a paper from the internet and submitting it as your own. - 4.
+Submitting another person's paper as your own. - 1.11 Trespass: Students who are not involved in an organized and supervised after-school activity are not allowed to be in the building beyond 3:30 p.m. without permission of a staff member.

-Trespass

-Students who are not involved in an organized and supervised after-school activity are not allowed to be in the building beyond the times listed without permission of a staff member: